 Now, Poke Bowls are kind of the Hawaiian version of Chipotle’s burrito bowls, top yours with whatever sounds good to you.
 I went with quick pickled vegetables, sliced nori, creamy avocado, Sesame-Soy Almonds, green onions, and sushi-grade tuna and salmon dressed in the most irresistable Poke sauce.
 Feel free to add mango, toasted sesame seeds, edamame, cucumber, carrot, onion, radish – seriously, anything!

-Start by cooking 1 cup sushi rice.
+Start by cooking sushi rice.
 In my experience it always pays to spend a little more on quality sushi rice – that said, I recommend Lundberg’s sushi rice.
 Whatever brand you buy, follow the cooking directions on the package, which will almost always include rinsing the rice very well under running water then soaking for 30 minutes before cooking.

 Meanwhile, get the quick-pickled vegetables ready.
 Again, this is an optional topping but Ben and I love its crunch and tang in contrast to the avocados and Poke sauce.